buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPropertyResource/Entities/IfcPropertyBoundedValue.md

 ### SetPointValue
 Set point value as typically used for operational value setting.
 { .change-ifc2x4}
-> IFC4 CHANGE&nbsp; The attribute has been added at the end of the attribute list.
+> IFC4 CHANGE  The attribute has been added at the end of the attribute list.

 ## Formal Propositions